hansemannn/titanium-firebase-core/README.md

 appc run -p [ios|android] --build-only
 ```

-## Notes
+## iOS Notes

-If you are using also [ti.googlesignin](https://github.com/hansemannn/titanium-google-signin) module maybe, when compiling your iOS app you'll probably have a `duplicate symbols` error.
+If you are also using [Ti.GoogleSignIn](https://github.com/hansemannn/titanium-google-signin) you will probably
-[ti.googlesignin](https://github.com/hansemannn/titanium-google-signin) and this firebase.core module some common dependencies.
+have a `duplicate symbols` error.
+Both `Ti.GoogleSignIn` and this module share some common dependencies.
-In order to solve this conflict remove *GTMSessionFetcher.framework* and *GoogleToolboxForMac.framework* folders from `modules/iphone/firebase.code/version/platform` and rebuild your app.
+In order to solve this conflict, remove the *GTMSessionFetcher.framework* and *GoogleToolboxForMac.framework* files
+from `<YOUR_PROJECT_DIR>/modules/iphone/firebase.core/<VERSION>/platform` and rebuild your app.

 ## Legal